beloslavamalakova/dbl_1/README.md

 ### demo.py
-The demo file contains all the relevant plots.
+The demo file contains all the relevant plots that will be used on the poster.
 Simply run the file with no additional steps in order to view every plot that was created.